donfuentes/donfuentes/README.md

 ### Tecnologies ⚡

-The most projects I have worked on have been based on the MS SQL Server Suite (I am a certified MCSE professional), using its main components (MSSQL, SSIS, SSAS and SSRS) and different visualizations tools such as Power BI, Tableu and Qlick.
+The most projects I have worked on have been based on the MS SQL Server Suite (Microsoft Certified Professional MCSE - MCT), using its main components (MSSQL, SSIS, SSAS and SSRS) and different visualizations tools such as Power BI, Tableu and Qlick.

 I have experience using Power Query for PBI, DAX and MDX for SSAS models and currently I´m advancing with Python for data science and Looker for data analysis in GCP.

-#NuncaParesDeAprender
+#NuncaParesDeAprender #NeverStopLearning